Glen Burnie & Columbia White Collar Crime Lawyer

 Cases involving white collar criminal offenses can be challenging and complex, and the stakes are often very high for the person charged with a white collar crime.
 Convicted offenders face lengthy prison sentences and steep fines, and they may also be forced to make restitution to the alleged victims, which can result in the seizure and forfeiture of their assets or having liens placed against their property.
 Being convicted of a white collar crime also causes many people to lose their professional license or be denied access to any number of education and employment opportunities.

-At the Law Offices of Todd K. Mohink, PA in Glen Burnie, Columbia and Baltimore, you will find experienced and successful criminal defense attorneys who take the time to learn about your situation and devise a legal strategy designed to get you the best results in your particular case.
+At the Law Offices of Todd K. Mohink, PA you will find experienced and successful Glen Burnie & Columbia white collar crime lawyers who take the time to learn about your situation and devise a legal strategy designed to get you the best results in your particular case.
 Read on to learn more about our white collar criminal defense practice, or call our offices right away if you have been charged with a white collar crime in Anne Arundel, Howard or Baltimore counties.

 What is White Collar Crime?

 Although you won’t find a specific definition in the law, or a section in the Maryland Code called White Collar Crime, these offenses usually refer to crimes which are accomplished by means of deception rather than the use or threat of force or violence.
 Any type of fraud offense, for instance, is usually considered a white collar crime.
 Common examples of white collar crime include:

 - Passing bad checks

 - Tax Evasion